rjdpm/anti-samples/README.md

 ## Proof of Concept (Toy Example)

-Considered toy example for proof-of-concept experiments is given in:
+A toy example for proof-of-concept experiments is provided in the following notebook:
 `unlearn_comparison_toy_example.ipynb`
+This example gives the overview of the retain accuracy problem for noise generation based unlearning techniques.